 What is freelance writing?

-To be a successful freelance writer, you should have excellent writing and editing skills.
+To be successful, you should have excellent writing and editing skills.
 You should also enjoy researching and writing content on a wide range of subjects.

 Before you jump into looking for paying freelance work to earn money, you should hone your article and content writing skill.